The good, the bad and the ugly sides of data augmentation: An implicit spectral regularization perspective: Main Results

 \begin{remark} Based on the expression for the classification error for Gaussian data, we see that the survival needs to be asymptotically greater than the contamination for the POE to approach $0$ in the limit as $n,p \to \infty$.
 We note that the general upper bound we provide matches the tight upper and lower bounds for the Gaussian case up a log factor.
 Furthermore, the condition $\Vert \BT - \HT\Vert_{\SIG} = O(\mathrm{SU})$ and $\Vert \BT - \HT\Vert_{\SIG} = O(\mathrm{CN})$ is related to our condition for the tightness of our regression analysis, but a bit stronger (because our regression analysis only requires one of these relations to be true).
 We characterize when this stronger condition is met in Lemma \ref{err-class}. \end{remark}

-Based on the upper and lower bounds provided for SU and CN, we see that these quantities depend crucially on the spectral properties of the induced covariance matrix $\SIG_{aug}$.
+Based on the upper and lower bounds provided for SU and CN, we see that these quantities depend crucially on the effective ranks of the induced covariance matrix $\SIG_{aug}$.
+In particular, we note that SU is large when $\rho_k^{aug}$ is small and CN is small when $R_k^{aug}$ is large; good generalization relies on having a careful balance of these two factors to ensure that the ratio of CN to SU is small.
 For favorable classification performance, Theorem~\ref{thm2} also requires $t \leq n$.
 This is a necessary product of our analogy to a ridge estimator and is equivalent to requiring that $\theta_{\text{aug}}^*$ lies within the eigenspace corresponding to the dominant eigenvalues of the spectrum $\SIG_{aug}$.
-Such requirements have also been used in past analyses of both regression~\cite{tsigler2020benign} and classification~\cite{muthukumar2020class}.
+Such requirements have also been used in past analyses of both regression~\citep{tsigler2020benign} and classification~\citep{muthukumar2020class}.